pinetree1/crispr-dav/README.md

 ## Run pipeline

 An example run is in the Example directory.
-The fastq directory contains fastq files.
-The hg19 directory is where the genome files are.
-You'll need prepare those only once as described above.
+The fastq directory contains fastq files that must be gzipped.
+The hg19 directory contains the genome files.
+You'll need prepare genome files only once as described above.
 The hg19.fa.fai will be automatically created by pipeline.

 In the 'run' directory, there are 5 files to prepare:

-	conf.txt: Use the conf.txt in crispr.pl script directory as template, modify the paths and settings to reflect your installation environment.
+	conf.txt: Use the conf.txt in crispr.pl script directory as template, modify the paths and settings according to your installation and project requirement.

 	amplicon.bed: a tab-delimited text file with 6 columns: chr, start, end, genesymbol, refseq_accession, strand.
 Only one amplicon is allowed in a pipeline.
 1-based start and end.

 	site.bed: a tab-delimited text file with 7 columns: chr, start, end, crispr_name, sgRNA_sequence, strand, HDR_new_bases_and_positions.
 This file can contain multiple records, but crispr_name and sgRNA_sequence must be unique.
 1-based start and end.

-	file.map: a tab-delimited text file with 2 or 3 columns: sample name, read1 file, optional read 2 file
+	samples.txt: a tab-delimited text file with 2 or 3 columns: sample name, read1 file, optional read 2 file.

-	sample.site: a tab-delimited text file with 2 columns: sample name, sgRNA_sequence
+	sample.site: a tab-delimited text file with 2 columns: sample name, sgRNA_sequence.

+	None of the files should have column header.

 	The script run_crispr.sh starts the pipeline:
 	sh run_script.sh &> r.log &